FflashkingF/SeaBattle/SeaBattle/RAEDME.md

-Now it's has a cool Cmake
+Now it has a cool Cmake
 use CMakeLists.txt to generate executable SeaBattle

 Correct Field: